codekoch/schooldevice/README.md

 > sudo shutdown -r now
 - Have fun with your new schooldevice

-## Updating (experimental)
-- Open a terminal
-- su {user with admin rights}
-- change to schooldevice git directory (see installing section)
-> sudo ./install.sh reset
-- Press Enter and choose n for no Grub re-install
-- After restart all schooldevice installations are gone except of the schooldevice git directory
-- Login, open a terminal and change again to schooldevice git directory
-- get the latest version of schooldevie

-> git pull

-- repeat all steps of installing section after the "> cd schooldevice" command

 ## Hints
 ### Save and load session (to an external device)
 - save and load your current user session: